emk/node-feedhose/README.md

 WARNING: This is a hack in progress.
-You'd have to be pretty brave to want to run it.
+Some assembly required.

 `node-feedhose` is an experimental client for Dave Winer's feedhose protocol.
 See [Feedhose -- a firehose for feeds][fh1] and [RSS data in